If I Could Go Back In Time…

 Yes, prepared messaging can be a way to avoid being transparent about your real thoughts and intentions.
 The obvious example of this is when you see a politician parroting scripted talking points over and over, instead of engaging directly with reporters’ questions.
 But it doesn’t have to be.
 Planning can, in fact, be a way of making sure that your words more accurately express what you’re trying to say.

-What your Email Signature Says About you
+What Your Email Signature Says About You

 Your communication style is unique to you, and the little details give signals to the world about who you are.
 So what does your email sign-off tell others about your personality?
 Here's the 100% accurate, scientifically-proven* Stage Light Guide to What Your Email Sign-Off Says About You: